JayVoigt/JavaMonopoly/documentation/projectProposal.md

 </div>
 <br>

+*The visual representation of data is of medium priority for this project.*

 ---

 The GUI provides mechanisms for controlling this core data structure of the game.
 Examples of actions through this interface include: